obywan-afk/party-inivitation/README.md

 ## Controls (Mobile‑First)

-- 1‑finger drag: orbit/rotate around the invite
+- Tap/hold: rise
-- Pinch: zoom
+- Release: fall
-- `Recenter`: returns you to the intended framing
+- `Recenter`: resets you to the start position

-Navigation is constrained (distance + angles) so the poster remains the focal point.
+- `Mute`: toggles audio

 ## Replace the A4 Poster